-The information provided in the Magic the Gathering Tournament Rules, which you can download here here, only gives us a small amount of information about what misprints are playable.
+The information provided in the Magic the Gathering Tournament Rules, which you can download here, only gives us a small amount of information about which misprints are playable.
 Here are some excerpts from section 3.3 'Authorized Cards' that are relevant:

 "Players may use any Authorized Game Cards from Magic: The Gathering expansions, core sets, special sets, supplements, and promotional printings.
 Authorized Game Cards are cards that, unaltered, meet the following conditions: